umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

       - `macro` and `embed` grid editors are converted into rich text editors.
       - `quote` or any other - use falling back to the first `Umbraco.TextArea` editor.
     - The block label is also updated for the built-in grid editors, ensuring a nice preview is available (the WYSIWYG style previews are incompatible between these editors, so the custom views are not migrated);
   - Grid settings config and styles are migrated to a new element type with a random alias, prefixed with `gridSettings_` (this can be customized by overriding `MigrateGridSettings()`).
-This is because the migration only has context about the data type configuration (not the actual data type) and multiple data type can potentially use the same configuration (for config and styles), so there's no predictable way to create a unique alias.
+This is because the migration only has context about the Data Type configuration (not the actual Data Type) and multiple Data Type can potentially use the same configuration (for config and styles), so there's no predictable way to create a unique alias.
 The migrated settings element type will have the property types added for the config and styles:
     - Each config setting is migrated to a property with an alias based on the key, prefixed with `setting_` and added below a 'Settings' property group;
     - Similarly, each style is migrated to a property with an alias based on the key, prefixed with `style_` and added below a 'Styles' property group;
     - The following property editors are used for these properties based on the config/style view:
-      - `radiobuttonlist` - a new 'Radio Button List' data type that uses the pre-values;
+      - `radiobuttonlist` - a new 'Radio Button List' Data Type that uses the pre-values;
-      - `multivalues` - a new 'Checkbox List' data type that uses the pre-values;
+      - `multivalues` - a new 'Checkbox List' Data Type that uses the pre-values;
       - `textstring` - the default 'Textstring', falling back to the first `Umbraco.TextBox` editor.
       - `mediapicker` and `imagepicker` - the default 'Media Picker' (v3, single image), falling back to the first `Umbraco.MediaPicker3` editor.
       - `boolean` - the default 'Checkbox', falling back to the first `Umbraco.TrueFalse` editor.
       - `number` - the default 'Numeric', falling back to the first `Umbraco.Integer` editor.
       - `treepicker`, `treesource`, `textarea` or any other - the default 'Textarea', falling back to the first `Umbraco.TextArea` editor.
 - `GridPropertyTypeMigrator`:
-  - Gets the grid layout and row configuration element types based on the alias prefix/name convention used by the data type artifact migrator;
+  - Gets the grid layout and row configuration element types based on the alias prefix/name convention used by the Data Type artifact migrator;
   - The grid editor values are migrated to the respective properties:
-    - The `media` grid editor converts the value to a media item with crops (based on the UDI or media path), including the focal point (although this needs to be enabled on the data type), alternate text and caption;
+    - The `media` grid editor converts the value to a media item with crops (based on the UDI or media path), including the focal point (although this needs to be enabled on the Data Type), alternate text and caption;
     - All other values are converted to a simple value or otherwise to a JSON string;
   - If a row or cell contains settings config or styles and the corresponding block has a settings element type configured, the settings config and styles are migrated to their respective properties in a similar way, based on the property editor alias:
     - `Umbraco.MediaPicker3` - removes `url('` from the beginning and `')` from the end of the value (commonly used as modifier and added to the stored value), before trying to get the media item by path.